 Why do we learn?

 The interviewees were asked to address the motivation behind learning – they were asked why people learn.
 Many of the respondents stated that it would be impossible not to learn.
-Additional replies fell into four categories: development and improvement; fulfilling a need; curiosity and interest; and enjoyment.
+Additional replies fell into four categories: development and improvement; to fulfil a need; curiosity and interest; and enjoyment.

 It is impossible not to learn